Payrolling benefits in kind

 Do the current payroll process and records make it easy to calculate payments for these employees to feed this into payroll in time to include correct benefit in kind amounts?

-How will BIKs be reported from April 2026 for these individuals if a modified payroll is not being operated?
+How will you report BIKs for these individuals from April 2026 if a modified payroll is not being operated?

 Do the current payroll reporting systems need to be reviewed in line with the expectation this additional monthly reporting may require a new process to be implemented?